 Digitization provides a solution to the lack of production capacity by making it simple for 3D services to form production networks to share excess manufacturing.
-In this way AM services can turn competitors into strong partners, by sharing projects as the entire AM industry grows to meet the rapidly rising demand.
+In this way, AM services can turn competitors into strong partners, by sharing projects as the entire AM industry grows to meet the rapidly rising demand.

 Problem 5: Not Enough Orders to Fill the Machines

-Businesses who are just entering the AM service market often lack the reputation and customer base to keep their machines running at a high enough capacity to make their production profitable.
-One possible solution, as mentioned above, can be to take join a 3D printing production network connecting capacity by digitally.
+Businesses that are just entering the AM service market often lack the reputation and customer base to keep their machines running at a high enough capacity to make their production profitable.
+One possible solution, as mentioned above, can be to take join a 3D printing production network connecting capacity digitally.
 As an “up and coming” 3D service, you can absorb the excess capacity of established print shops while you build your customer base.

 Find a Solution!

 Industry leaders and innovators have not been threatened by these daily obstacles.
 They have addressed them one by one with tools especially developed by experts in the field.
 With 3YOURMIND, service bureaus can gain the right tools they need to gain a competitive edge in the market.